 - Have a high school GPA of at least 3.0

 - Have a high school STEM (biology, chemistry, physics, and mathematics) GPA of at least 3.0

 - Demonstrate Financial Need

-If interested in the program, please complete the Application for the Caldwell University S-STEM Pillar Program by the March 15th priority deadline.
+If interested in the program, please complete the Application for the Caldwell University S-STEM Pillar Program.
+Applications will be reviewed on a rolling basis.